waterflamev8/sentiment-analysis/README.md

 ## License

-This project is licensed under the terms of the MIT license. 📝
+This project is licensed under the terms of the [MIT license](LICENSE).